 Until recently, a third or subsequent criminal violation of driving under suspension could have been a third-degree felony.
 A third-degree felony is punishable by up to 5 years in prison.
 People have been sentenced to prison for the offense of driving to work with a suspended license.

-While the criminal justice system reform was meant to lessen the possibilities of sending people to prison for driving, that does not mean that, the courts will completely stop incarcerating people.
-For example, someone that has several prior offenses that may have received a couple years in prison under the old law, will likley still be facing jail time today.
+While the criminal justice system reform was meant to lessen the possibilities of sending people to prison for driving, that does not mean that the courts will completely stop incarcerating people.
+For example, someone that has several prior offenses that may have received a couple years in prison under the old law, will likely still face jail time today, especially with the new minimum.
 However, the maximum exposure has been radically reduced.

 Facing the government on criminal or traffic charges alone can be riskier that it seems.
-The government will gladly accept money and create a permanent criminal record for anybody appearing before it with a desire to have a record.
-Unfortunately, the long term consequences are not always made clear to unrepresented persons.
+The government will gladly accept money and create a permanent criminal record for anybody appearing before it with a willingness to have a record.
+Unfortunately, the long-term consequences are not always made clear to unrepresented persons.
 To hire a lawyer to help in a criminal or civil driving on suspended charge, please click, call or fill out the form.